FasterSpeeding/Tanjun/docs/usage.md

 ```

 The `with_` methods on [Component][tanjun.components.Component] allow
-loading functionality like commands, event listeners, and schedules into a
+loading functionality like commands, event listeners, and schedules into it
-component through a decorator call; the relevant `add_` functions allow adding
+through a decorator call; the relevant `add_` functions allow adding
 functionality through chained calls.

 ```py